iOSerler/SettingsKit/README.md

 ## Usage
-Create an object of **SettingsBuilder**2
+Create an object of **SettingsBuilder**.
-Then push *settingsView*, property of the SettingsBuilder, to the *navigationController*
+Then push *settingsView*, property of the SettingsBuilder, to the *navigationController*.

-If you pass *nil* to all parameters SettingsBuilder will use *Default* configurations For example:
+If you pass *nil* to all parameters SettingsBuilder will use *Default* configurations.
+For example:

 ```